ahagelberg/PropulsionStepper/README.md

 # PropulsionStepper Library

 The `PropulsionStepper` library provides an easy-to-use interface for controlling stepper motors with Arduino.
-It allows for precise movement to absolute or relative positions, speed and acceleration management, as well as continuous rotation.
+It allows for precise movement to absolute or relative positions, speed and acceleration management, as well as continuous rotation

+Currently the library support only 2 or 3-pin drivers, i.e. drivers with step and direction signal with an optional (active LOW) enable signal.

 ## Features